DeKUT-DSAIL/cameratrap-pi/README.md

       `git clone https://github.com/kiariegabriel/rpi-.git`

-4. on the terminal, run the following lines one after the other to setup the environment and install required modules.
+4. On the terminal, run the following lines one after the other to setup the environment and install required modules.

     `cd powering-raspberrypi`